 Building Infrastructure Management

 The Building Infrastructure Management branch consists of two streams: Space Planning and Building Life Cycle.
 Space Planning is responsible for managing and maintaining workspaces in corporately owned and leased facilities.
 Building Life Cycle is responsible for the assessment of all municipal owned vertical assets (e.g., buildings) over the course of their life as operational assets.

 The branch’s primary functions are: space management, space design and planning, moving logistics, standards, security, facility management plans, and assessment of tangible capital assets.

 The branch manages the developer charge framework throughout the Municipality, including developer charges and contributed capital assets.
-In addition, this branch provides technical support to Planning & Development with area structure plans, outline plans, subdivisions and development permits.
+In addition, this branch provides technical support to Planning and Development with area structure plans, outline plans and subdivision and development permits.

-Development Services is also responsible for the issuance of Boulevard Crossing Permits, Utility Installation Permits, and Clearing and Grading Permits.
-In accordance with the Municipal Transportation Bylaw, these permits are required prior to excavating or constructing within Municipal Road Right of Ways:
+In accordance with the Municipal Transportation Bylaw, Development Services is also responsible for the issuance of permits that are required prior to excavating or constructing within Municipal Road Right of Ways.

 - Water Treatment Plant Upgrade

 - Sanitary Sewer Trunks and River Crossing